Hjh233/learngit/readme.txt

 This is a free country.
 2333
-Creating a new branch is simple and simple.
+Creating a new branch is simple AND simple.